 Sitting in the Sensory Garden, Class 3 enjoyed listening to the class book, The Gorilla who wanted to Grow up by Jill Tomlinson.
 It was lovely to hear the windchimes, watch the wildlife and listen to the waterfall.

 Class 3 Noticeboard

-•PE; sessions will be twice a week, on Mondays and Thursdays.
+•PE; sessions will be twice a week, on Thursdays and Fridays.
 Children must ensure their full PE kit is in school throughout the week in order to be prepared for our sessions, or indeed any extra sports events and changes.

 Spellings and homework; spelling lessons will be twice weekly, one session in school focusing on spelling techniques and rules and the second applying these rules through a spelling test on Friday.

 Homework; Will be distributed on a Friday, and will be expected back in school on a Wednesday.
 If children do not complete their homework they will have to do so during a lunch time period on Fridays.

 Reading; We expect children to read three times per week, each time a child reads at home they have an opportunity to move along our ‘reading race track’ to win a prize.
 If your child is not reading often enough they will remain in during a break time to read.

 Times tables/Mental maths; children will be tested weekly on a Wednesday morning through a times table/mental maths test according to their ability.
 These will also be sent home but are not expected to be returned to be marked.